These mini fried rice cups are adorable kid and toddler friendly snacks for lunch boxes and make a delicious vegetarian lunch, dinner or appetizer.

 Assuming your rice isn’t old, these should last about 4 days in the fridge or up to 4 months in the freezer.

-If you have frozen these, you can thaw it in the fridge then pop them in the microwave for 20 seconds or so (covered with a bowl).
+If you have frozen these, you can thaw them in the fridge then pop them in the microwave for 20 seconds or so (covered with a bowl).

-Yes, we know you’re looking your lots of healthy snacks and mini meals for your kids now that they’re about to head back to school.
-Here are some of our faves!
+If you’re looking for healthy snacks and mini meals for your kids now that they’re about to head back to school.
+Here are some of our faves just like these tofu fried rice cups!

 What are you going to be packing for your kids lunches this back to school season?
 Leave me a comment below with your ideas!